WybrenKoelmans/git-branches/README.md

 4. run `node index.js`
 5. inspect the output for remote branches you should remove

+## Known issues
-## NodeGIT seems to not prune branches on fetch right now, so you might have to manually prune the remote branches
+- NodeGIT seems to not prune branches on fetch right now, so you might have to manually prune the remote branches